grinsted/ImGRAFT/README.md

 * [Examples](http://imgraft.glaciology.net/documentation/examples)
 * [Project news](http://imgraft.glaciology.net/news)

 This software is open source (See licensing details elsewhere).
 In addition to the formal licensing terms, We would greatly appreciate an acknowledgement.
-Preferably in the form of a citation (once the paper is out) and a link to the web-page.
+Preferably in the form of a citation and a link to the web-page.

+Citation: Messerli, A. and Grinsted, A. (2015), Image GeoRectification And Feature Tracking toolbox: ImGRAFT, Geosci.
+Instrum.
+Method.
+Data Syst., 4, 23-34, doi:[10.5194/gi-4-23-2015](http://dx.doi.org/10.5194/gi-4-23-2015)

 ## Features: